-At Malman Law, we are passionate about helping victims of nursing home negligence and abuse.
 One of the issues we most frequently see is malnutrition.
 Malnutrition – which results from lack of intake of essential nutrients such as iron, calcium, and vitamins A, B, and D – can cause serious health problems for elderly nursing home residents.
-If you believe that you or someone you love may be suffering from malnutrition in a nursing facility, we encourage you to contact us right away for a free consultation.
+If you believe that you or someone you love may be suffering from malnutrition in a nursing facility, we encourage you to contact one of our Chicago nursing home malnutrition lawyers right away for a free consultation.

 According to research, anywhere from one third to 85 percent of the 1.6 million Americans living in nursing facilities may suffer from either malnutrition or dehydration.
 By comparison, members of the elderly population living outside of nursing homes experience malnutrition at a rate of just five to 10 percent.
 These are astonishing statistics, particularly given that in most cases malnutrition is easily avoidable with appropriate care.